robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 As Wikipedia says: 'In telephony, the usable voice frequency band ranges from approximately 300 Hz to 3400 Hz'.
 It means that modems needed to work with very limited bandwidth (~3kHz) over quite noisy analog channel.
 First modem was released in 1958 and it was transmitting data with the speed of 100 bit/s.
-Over the years speed was increasing and ended up at 56 kbit/sek in late 90s.
+Over the years speed was increasing and in late 90s it ended up at 56 kbit/sek.

 Web Audio API allows us to generate and receive sound in JavaScript.
 We could use it to create application that acts like a modem.
 Air in our room would be our noisy telephone line.
 Our goals is to send and receive binary data